Bluscream/notification-banner/README.md

 - `--primary`: Force banner to always appear on the primary screen (default: uses screen with cursor)
 - `--important`: Mark notification as important (bypasses Do Not Disturb mode)
 - `--exit`: Exit the application after showing the notification
+- `--api-listen-addresses`: Comma-separated list of addresses to listen on for HTTP requests (e.g., "localhost:31415,0.0.0.0:8080")
+- `--log-file`: Path to log file (default: no file logging)
+- `--console`: Show console window and enable console output (default: hidden)

 ## Do Not Disturb Mode